htcondor/pool-exerciser/docs/Monitor_Tool.md

 submitted in that particular run.
 It notes events such as job submissions, executions, terminations via success or failure, and abortion due to periodic removal.
 It then prints a summary of all the tests in that run.

+The monitor will denote a test success as a zero (0) exit code, a test failure as a nonzero (!0) exit code, and a system failure as some problem which prevented the test from running at all.

 ## Command Line Options